Winter is a cold, dark time…especially in your garage.

 There are two primary specifications to look for when shopping for space heaters: Watts and BTUs.

 Watts are a measure of the power that the device will use.
-This only applies to electric garage heaters since propane heaters obviously don’t use any electricity.
+This only applies to electric garage heaters since propane heaters don’t use electricity.

 You’ll almost always see both watts and BTUs listed in the thousands.